trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

 - Applications that communicate with other blockchains

 {% comment %}
-TODO discuss reveal data channel
+TODO Should this intro discuss the reveal data channel?
-{% /comment %}
-{% comment %}
-TODO Could we install some of the tools in the docker container instead of making them install them locally?
 {% /comment %}

 Rollups maintain consensus by publishing the hash of their state to Tezos, which other nodes can use to verify the rollup's behavior.